MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 ### Running our first test

 When we run `pytest`, it will look for directories and files which start with `test` or `test_`.
-It then looks inside of those files and executes and functions that begin with the word `test_`.
+It then looks inside of those files and executes any functions that begin with the word `test_`.
 This syntax lets pytest know that these functions are tests.
 If these functions do not result in an error, `pytest` counts the function as passing.
 If an error occurs, the test fails.

 CookieCutter has already created a test for us.
 Let's examine this file.
 In a text editor, open `molecool/tests/test_molecool.py`.